The legislation does not apply to unmarried cohabitants^ (the equivalent of de facto couples in Australia).

 This is prohibited by statute.

-A premarital agreement is presumed to be unenforceable unless the Court finds that the party challenging the agreement:
+From 2002 a premarital agreement is presumed to be unenforceable unless the Court finds that the party seeking to avoid the agreement:

 ✅ Was represented by independent legal counsel at the time the agreement was signed (or the right to counsel is waived in a separate writing); and